 Students who are interested in pursuing a baccalaureate degree in Nursing at La Salle University in the full-time day program must first apply for admission to the University.
 An official high school transcript or GED is required of all applicants to the University interested in pursuing a nursing degree.

-In order to be formally accepted into the junior year and begin nursing clinical courses, the student must have earned the following:
+Students will be admitted into the Nursing major in the sophomore year (effective Fall 2016)..
+In order to be formally accepted into the sophomore year and begin nursing clinical courses, the student must have earned the following:

-- at least 60 required La Salle University credits in the core and pre-requisite courses in the liberal arts and sciences;
+• At least 35 required La Salle University credits in the core and pre-requisite courses in the liberal arts and sciences;

-- a grade of “C” or higher in Developmental Psychology, Nutrition, and Statistics;
+• A grade of “C” or higher in Developmental Psychology;